wangf98/CNN-on-MNIST-using-MATLAB/README.md

-#This is a implementation of CNN on MNIST using MATLAB
+An implementation of CNN on MNIST using MATLAB
+===

-##Two methods are used to finish the task:
+Two methods are used to finish the task:
+---

 * Build all the network by hand(Run main.m to see the result)
 * Build a network based on the MATLAB's Deep Learning Toolbox(Run dlt.m to see the result)